NOUIY/aws-cdk-guide/v2/assets.md

 ------

-In most cases, you don't need to directly use the APIs in the `aws-s3-assets` module\.
-Modules that support assets, such as `aws-lambda`, have convenience methods so that you can use assets\.
-For Lambda functions, the [fromAsset\(\)](https://docs.aws.amazon.com/cdk/api/v2/docs/aws-cdk-lib.aws_lambda.Code.html#static-fromwbrassetpath-options) static method enables you to specify a directory or a \.zip file in the local file system\.
+In most cases, you don't need to directly use the APIs in the `aws-s3-assets` module.
+Modules that support assets, such as `aws-lambda`, have convenience methods so that you can use assets.
+For Lambda functions, the [fromAsset()](https://docs.aws.amazon.com/cdk/api/v2/docs/aws-cdk-lib.aws_lambda.Code.html#static-fromwbrassetpath-options) static method enables you to specify a directory or a .zip file in the local file system.

-### Lambda function example<a name="assets_types_s3_lambda"></a>
+### Lambda function example<a name="assets-types-s3-lambda"></a>

-A common use case is creating Lambda functions with the handler code as an Amazon S3 asset\.
+A common use case is creating Lambda functions with the handler code as an Amazon S3 asset.

-The following example uses an Amazon S3 asset to define a Python handler in the local directory `handler`\.
-It also creates a Lambda function with the local directory asset as the `code` property\.
-Following is the Python code for the handler\.
+The following example uses an Amazon S3 asset to define a Python handler in the local directory `handler`.
+It also creates a Lambda function with the local directory asset as the `code` property.
+Following is the Python code for the handler.

 ```
 def lambda_handler(event, context):